+Jan 2020

 NIA Project Registration and PEA Document

-Notes on Completion: Please refer to the NIA Governance Document to assist in the completion of this form.
-Please use the default font (Calibri font size 10) in your submission.
-Please ensure all content is contained within the boundaries of the text areas.
-The full-completed submission should not exceed 7 pages in total.
+Notes on Completion: Please refer to the appropriate NIA Governance Document to assist in the completion of this form.
+The full completed submission should not exceed 6 pages in total.

 Project Registration

 Project Title Project Reference

 Automatic Location of Arc-faults through Remote Monitoring (ALARM) NIA_WPD_041

-Funding Licensee(s) (s) Project Start Date
+Project Licensee(s) Project Start Date Project Duration

-Western Power Distribution September 2019 Years Months 2 8
+Western Power Distribution September 2019 2 years and 8 months

 Nominated Project Contact(s) Project Budget

-Chris Harrap £493,000
+Chris Harrap £493,000.00

-Contact Email Address
+Nominated Contact Email Address(es)

 wpdinnovation@westernpower.co.uk

-Lead Sector

-Electricity Distribution Gas Transmission

-Electricity Transmission Gas Distribution

-Other Sectors

-Electricity Distribution Gas Transmission

-Electricity Transmission Gas Distribution

-Research Area

-Network improvements and system operability

-Transition to low carbon future

-New technologies and commercial evolution

-Customer and stakeholder focus

-Safety, health and environment

 Problem(s)

 It is widely understood that underground LV networks regularly experience pecking faults - short duration arc faults typically caused by water ingress at partially damaged cable sections or connection/transition points in the network.
-Such events progressively damage the cable system, and can lead to the development of fuse-operating transitory faults (with customers off for the time required to change fuses).
+Such events progressively damage the cable system, and can lead to the development of fuseoperating transitory faults (with customers off for the time required to change fuses).
 This can then develop to permanent faults with longer customer outages occurring for reactive fault location and repair to be completed.

 Fault data from the last four regulatory years shows there have been 331 LV feeders with four or more transient fuse incidents in the East Midlands region of WPD.
 In total, 526 fuse incidents occurred after there had already been four incidents.

 Method(s)

 The project proposes to test the feasibility of a technical alternative and lower cost fault locating device.
 This will be achieved by WPD providing a real-world testing opportunity, and by the manufacturer using this opportunity to demonstrate (and tune at their cost) the fault locating device's operation.

 The project proposes to install substation monitors capable of identifying and locating distance to cable arcfaults.
 Each monitor consists of Rogowski Coil based phase-current sensors (for up to five LV feeders) together with voltage taps, connected to a Metrology and Communications Unit (MCU) which processes the sensor data and generates and logs substation loading and condition parameters.

 Each monitor will capture and retain voltage and current waveforms from the monitored LV feeders when preset triggers are activated (e.g. rate of change of voltage or phase current).
 The captured waveforms will be forwarded via a GPRS/mobile data connection to a processing data centre where inductance and resistance values for the faulting network will be estimated.
 The estimated value of inductance will then be used to establish a distance to fault estimate.

 Scope

 The project will follow a two phase approach.

 In Phase One, monitors with the supplier's existing fault location capability will be installed, and data will be analysed by the supplier.
 This Phase One data will primarily be used to confirm operating parameters for improved data capture hardware that the supplier has also already designed.
 This improved fault location hardware and capability will then be deployed and tested in Phase Two of the project.
 Phase Two will then seek to demonstrate optimised fault location data for monitored feeders to the distribution business.

-Objective(s)

-- 1. Test the feasibility of a technical alternative and lower cost fault locating device. - 2.
-Derive insight into the potential to more widely and cost-effectively deploy such monitoring equipment to feeders showing early indications damage (e.g. transient fuse operations).
+Objectives(s) 1.
+Test the feasibility of a technical alternative and lower cost fault locating device.
+2. Derive insight into the potential to more widely and cost-effectively deploy such monitoring equipment to feeders showing early Success Criteria Overall success will be:

-Success Criteria

-Overall success will be: